 3) Your parents ask you to turn the TV up.

 Do your parents ask to turn the volume up on your TV?
 Turning up the TV is one of the most common signs of hearing loss.
-When we set the TV’s audio to a comfortable level, that doesn’t mean it’s as comfortable for others around us.
-If one viewer has normal hearing and another does not, it’s obvious who has hearing loss and who does not.
+When we set the TV’s audio to a comfortable level, that doesn’t mean it’s comfortable for others around us.
+If one viewer has normal hearing and another does not, it’s obvious who has hearing loss and does not.

 Other Signs: Playing an MP3 player so loud that others nearby can hear it as well.